Particl-Community/academy/in-depth/indepth_escrow.rst

 Two-Party Escrow Explained
 ==========================

-When buying from or selling to strangers online, you need to have the confidence that the other party will keep their end of the agreement and not scam you.
+When buying from or selling to strangers online, you need to be confident that the other party will keep their end of the agreement and not scam you.
 That's why contract security and enforcement are essential when trading goods and services on any marketplace.

 To guarantee your security in any given marketplace transaction, :term:`Particl Marketplace` requires you to use its unique and no-cost two-party escrow system.